seregazhuk/seregazhuk.github.io_old/_posts/2018-02-27-reactphp-filesystem.md

 ### Reading

-To asynchronously read the contents of the file call `getContents()` method:
+To asynchronously read the contents of the file call `getContents()` method, which returns a promise that fulfills with the contents of the file:

 {% highlight php %}
 <?php